‘Overlord’ Season 3 Release Date: ‘Overlord’ Anime Spoilers Based On The Manga, Kugane Maruyama’s Light Novel

 “To all who have supported Overlord, both domestically and internationally, it is because of you that we obtained the chance to produce this second season,” Kugane wrote.
 “Allow me to offer my deepest gratitude along with this second season to all of you.”

 Light novel sales for the Overlord book series received a huge boost due to the anime.
-Although Madhouse is infamous for not doing second seasons of anime, when the Blu-Ray/DVD sales in Japan reached over 12,000 (or $4.4 million for just the first volume sales, not the entire series) it seemed certain the anime would be renewed.
+Although Madhouse is infamous for not doing second seasons of anime when the Blu-Ray/DVD sales in Japan reached over 12,000 (or $4.4 million for just the first volume sales, not the entire series) it seemed certain the anime would be renewed.

 The only disappointment for fans is that the Overlord 2 anime is only a single-cour season rather than a lengthy two-cour season.
 That means the finale in Overlord 2 Episode 13 will air on April 3, 2018.
 Madhouse director Naoyuki Itou will only be able to cover the conflict with the lizard man heroes and the kingdom of Re-Estize.